UX/UI and Product Design

 Conclusion

 Overall, a PV symptom tracker serves as a valuable tool for enhancing pharmacovigilance efforts, promoting patient safety, and advancing our understanding of the real-world impact of medications.
-HCP can better understand how the patient feels and address the symptoms that are slowly developing over the years to improve lives of people living with PV.
+It enables healthcare providers to gain better insight into how patients are feeling over time, helping them identify and address subtle, slow-developing symptoms—ultimately improving the quality of life for those living with PV.